Exifers/Dungeon-Builder/README.md

 - auto generated loot chests
 - gestion of difficulty (increasing the right way)

+# Licence
+You're free to use and share this code as you want.

 # Author
 Emmanuel aka Exifers
 This project is kind of old though.